May 25, 2020

 Bonus Info: Mount Baker-Snoqualmie National Forest

-• Flags, signage and balloons to notify guests of your ceremony location are not allowed
+• Don’t hand flags, signage or balloons to notify guests of your ceremony location

-• Do no block the flow of vehicle or hiker traffic
+• Don’t block the flow of vehicle or hiker traffic

-• Please follow the Leave No Trace Principles
+• DO follow the Leave No Trace Principles

-• Have a backup plan in case of road washouts, etc. (Artist Point is often closed from Austin Pass/Heather Meadows Visitor Center but you can hike up along the road, ~2 miles)
+• DO have a backup plan in case of snow, road washouts, etc (Artist Point is often closed from Austin Pass/Heather Meadows Visitor Center during the shoulder seasons with no set open/close dates)

 As elopements become more and more popular and parks/public lands around the country become more and more strict.
 Let’s take care of these spaces and play by the rules!
 Never guess on whether or not you need to get a permit!
 Always call the local ranger station for more information, they will be happy to assist you!!